francesco-losciale/haskell-state-monad/Monad.md

 Compose two pure functions so that, when the composition is executed, an additional action or side effect happens at the same time.

 Given the functions `f` and `g`, we can't use the simple `f . g` composition when we want to execute an additional side effect.
-In order to use `.` composition operator, the type of the output of `f` must match the type of the input of `g`.
+In order to use `.` composition operator, the types have to line up - ie. the type of the output of `f` must match the type of the input of `g`.

 In other words, we want to achieve this: